Anti-imperialism: United States

-In Britain and Canada
+United Kingdom and Canada

 Anti-imperialism within Britain emerged in the 1890s, especially from within the Liberal Party.
 For over a century, back to the days of Adam Smith in 1776, economists had been hostile to imperialism on the grounds that it is a violation of the principles of free trade; they never formed a popular movement.
 Indeed, imperialism seems to have been generally popular before the 1890s.
-The key impetus around 1900 came from strong public disapproval with the British actions during with the Second Boer War (1899–1902).
+The key impetus around 1900 came from strong public disapproval with the British actions during the Second Boer War (1899–1902).
 The war was fought against the Afrikaners, who were Dutch colonists who had built new homelands in South Africa.
 Opposition to the Second Boer War was modest when the war began and was generally less widespread than support for it.
 However, influential groups formed immediately against the war, including the South African Conciliation Committee and W. T. Stead's Stop the War Committee.
-Much of the opposition in Britain came from the Liberal Party.
-Intellectuals and activists Britain based in the socialist, labour and Fabian movements generally oppose imperialism and John A. Hobson, a Liberal, took many of his ideas from their writings.
+Much of the opposition in the United Kingdom came from the Liberal Party.
+Intellectuals and activists in United Kingdom based in the socialist, labour and Fabian movements generally oppose imperialism and John A. Hobson, a Liberal, took many of his ideas from their writings.
 After the Boer war, opponents of imperialism turned their attention to the British crown colonies in Africa and Asia.
 By the 1920s, the government was sponsoring large-scale exhibits promoting imperialism, notably the 1924 British Empire Exhibition in London and the 1938 Glasgow Empire Exhibition.
 Some intellectuals used the opportunity to criticise imperialism as a policy.

 Moderately active anti-imperial movements emerged in Canada and Australia.
 The French Canadians were hostile to British expansion whilst in Australia, it was the Irish Catholics who were opposed.
 French Canadians argue that Canadian nationalism was the proper and true goal and it sometimes conflicted with loyalty to the British Empire.
 Many French Canadians claimed that they would fight for Canada but would not fight for the Empire.

 Protestant Canadians, typically of British descent, generally supported British imperialism enthusiastically.
 They sent thousands of volunteers to fight alongside British and imperial forces against the Boers and in the process identified themselves even more strongly with the British Empire.
 A little opposition also came from some English immigrants such as the intellectual leader Goldwin Smith.
 In Canada, the Irish Catholics were fighting the French Canadians for control of the Catholic Church, so the Irish generally supported the pro-British position.
 Anti-imperialism also grew rapidly in India and formed a core element of the demand by Congress for independence.